Citation building rated the most popular link building tactic for Local SEOs

 - 25% of Local SEOs use Press Releases to build links

 Links are hugely important in search engine marketing, both in terms of local SEO, and Organic.
-Authoritative links therefore, are in high demand for SEOs, local businesses & big businesses alike.
+Authoritative links therefore, are in high demand for SEOs, local businesses and big businesses alike.

 That hasn’t changed for years, and it’s unlikely to anytime soon.
 What does change is the way in which we try to get links, whether that’s building them, earning them, requesting them, or even buying them.
 So how do local SEOs build links in 2016?